 and censorship prevailed, the Newsletter became an important and much

 respected source of news.
-Rettie put his capital and his energies into
+Rettie put his capital and his energies

 making it a success, but eventually he fell out with two of his